 Few hours before we start to feel sleepy, a hormone named “Melatonin” is released in our brain to relax our mind.
 This hormone is basically released, due to the body’s response towards reduced light, which is a natural thing to happen at night before sleeping.

 The sun or daylight not only force you to stay active and work efficiently but also help your body to have a restful sleep.
-This is due to the reason that our body relies on the natural sunlight and then decides whether to release an energizing hormone to help us work or release melatonin like a hormone to make us sleepy or relaxed.
+This is due to the reason that our body relies on natural sunlight and then decides whether to release an energizing hormone to help us work or release melatonin like a hormone to make us sleepy or relaxed.
 Daylight in short work as a natural biological clock for the body.
 Your body will know when it’s time to wake up and when to sleep.

 The best and easy way to keep a check on your schedule is by flooding your body with light as soon as you wake up.
 You can do exercise, you can even simply open the window of your room and let the light enter your room to give a clear message to wake you up.
 You can even plan picnics on weekends.
-But, yes make sure not to do so in scorching summer sunlight as it’s harmful for the body.
+But, yes make sure not to do so in scorching summer sunlight as it’s harmful to the body.

 Melatonin supplements are also available but use them according to the instructions of your doctor.
 You should never use any supplements without proper consultation with your doctor.

-5. Sleep Friendly Changes in Daily Life
+5. Sleep Friendly Changes in Daily Life to Cure Insomnia Naturally!

 You are getting enough exposure to the sun-light, doing exercise and even eating a healthy diet.
 All these factors are directly related to good sleep hygiene.
-Apart from this, you need to make a few lifestyle changes which can help you sleep.
+Apart from this, you need to make a few lifestyle changes that can help you sleep.
 Following are the few tips that you need to consider:

 - Take a nice shower or warm bath before sleeping.
 A nice shower before sleep at night sends a message to the brain to help you feel relaxed and make you fall asleep easily.

 - Use lavender.
-The fragrance of Lavender helps to ease the anxiety, make you feel relaxed and has a powerful effect on your mood thus helping you sleep easily.
+The fragrance of Lavender helps to ease anxiety, make you feel relaxed and has a powerful effect on your mood thus helping you sleep easily.

 - Your room temperature should neither be too cold or too warm.
 Temperature fluctuations also affect your sleeping pattern.